marabouboy/FLAME/Data/README.md

  ./FLAME.py -I C666_LR_01.bed -GTF Epstein-BarrVirus.gtf -G RPMS1 -B [Shortread.bam]
  ```
 ## Example on running FLAME-GLOW with the Toy data
-Currently no toy data exists for the FLAME-GLOW pipeline.
+Currently no toy data exists for the FLAME-GLOW pipeline. <br>
 This is planned to be amended in a future patch.

 # FLAME-GLOW's Toy data
-Currently, there are no toy data to test the FLAME-GLOW module uploaded.
+Currently, there are no toy data to test the FLAME-GLOW module uploaded. <br>
 This is planned to be amended in a future patch.